sphere-engine/SRL-Handbook/content/problems.rst

 **Input / output examples**

-In the task subsection we mentioned that it is a good habit to ilustrate the problem with the examples.
+..
 The examples here are dedicated to ilustrate the input and output files structure.
 In the best case scenario they cover every distinct configuration of parameters (up to numbers, letters etc.) which is important for more complex problems.

 Referring to the *Integer Power* problem we present how we could compose the examples: